 “We're moving into a hybrid situation as certain things work really in the cloud, but in others we just don't have the time from a latency perspective so they have to be done locally.

 Johnson says one of the biggest areas Vertiv placing its bets on is predictive analytics.

-Data centre energy consumption is an ongoing problem with many countries now concerned about providing enough power to actually run data centres – hence this is another area that Vertiv is investing in.
+Data Center energy consumption is an ongoing problem with many countries now concerned about providing enough power to actually run data centers – hence this is another area that Vertiv is investing in.

-“You'll see us investing into how we integrate more renewables and how do we take our equipment and utilise the batteries that are sitting there to become part of the more efficient data centre.
-We're doing trials right now in the UK with our customers where they will actually be able to turn the UPS on battery and do demand shifting for a period of time.”
+“You'll see us investing into how we integrate more renewables and how do we take our equipment and utilise the batteries that are sitting there to become part of the more efficient data center.
+We're doing trials right now in the UK with our customers where they will actually be able to turn the UPS on battery and do demand shifting for a period of time.

-Johnson says they are also working on advanced R&D into fuel cells, as they are a hot topic in data centre circles but just too expensive at the moment.
+Johnson says they are also working on advanced R-D into fuel cells, as they are a hot topic in data center circles but just too expensive at the moment.